 To meet the European Commission's ambitious climate plan for net-zero in 2050, a quick transition to green energy is needed.
 According to the EU Hydrogen Strategy, clean hydrogen produced from renewable energy source such as wind and solar is a pillar in the transition.
 Green electricity will to a large extent decarbonise the EU energy consumption by 2050, yet not all.

 Hydrogen can replace fossil fuel in carbon intensive industrial processes, such as in the steel or chemical sectors.
 It can also help to decarbonise the transport sector by providing fuel for trucks, ships and other heavy vehicles.
-For the EU Hydrogen Strategy to become true, the European Commission mentions the existing natural gas infrastructure as a way to transport hydrogen from plant to consumer.
+For the EU Hydrogen Strategy to become true, the European Commission mentions the existing natural gas infrastructure as a way to distribute hydrogen from plant to consumer.